isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-smart-are-bearded-dragons.markdown

 Bearded Dragon report that they've effectively potty-trained some of these pets.

 Some bearded dragons don't quickly learn to use the litter.
 However, most will get into the habit of going in one spot on their own within a week or two.
-- The reptiles hate the smell and sight of their poop, and thus they learn to avoid it by choosing a single pooping litterboxÂ spot that's far.
+- The reptiles hate the smell and sight of their poop, and thus they learn to avoid it by choosing a single pooping litterbox spot that's far.
 - Also, the bearded dragons have a tendency to go out of the cage to poop.
 ## Are Bearded Dragons Friendly?
 Yes, Bearded Dragons are docile.
 These reptiles rarely show aggression unless you get too close to their space, at which point they may try to flee the area.